SaaSFort

 • Policies — Information security policy, acceptable use, data classification, incident response

-• Technical evidence — Scan reports, pen test summaries, architecture diagrams
+• Technical evidence — Scan reports (generate a free security report), pen test summaries, architecture diagrams

 • Certifications — SOC2 Type II report, ISO 27001 certificate, privacy certifications